Prop. 68 will support parks, clean water, and all kinds of conservation across the Golden State

 Lastly, with most of the bond funding for vital conservation programs running out in the last few years, it is time for Californians to make the next investment in the protection of the natural resources that have made us the envy of the world.

 Audubon California was part of a broad coalition of organizations working closely with lawmakers to put the $4 billion parks and water bond on the June 5, 2018, primary ballot in California.
-The California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access for All Act of 2018 will support of parks, protect natural resources and wildlife, increase drought and flood protection, and supply safe, clean water throughout the state.
+The California Clean Water & Safe Parks Act will support of parks, protect natural resources and wildlife, increase drought and flood protection, and supply safe, clean water throughout the state.

 The parks and water bond includes funding for a broad array of conservation priorities: